 IRS impersonator scams feel real if you don’t understand the real IRS

-Taxpayers can avoid phone scams by knowing how the IRS really works
+Taxpayers can avoid IRS impersonator phone scams by knowing how the IRS really works

-This type of IRS phone scam has become widespread in recent months, and has been covered extensively in media reports.
-In January 2016, the Treasury Inspector General for Tax Administration (TIGTA) reported that, since 2013, more than 2.5 million people have reported impersonation scam calls to TIGTA.
+This type of IRS phone scam became widespread and has been covered extensively in media reports.
+The Treasury Inspector General for Tax Administration (TIGTA) reported that, since 2013, more than 2.5 million people have reported impersonation scam calls to TIGTA.
 Of those who received phone scam calls by IRS impersonator scammers, over 15,800 became victims of the scam and paid more than $80 million IRS impersonator scammers.

 According to TIGTA, the callers are aggressive, relentless and ruthless.
 They’re also convincing, because many have taxpayers’ personal information, including the last four digits of Social Security Numbers.

 Taxpayers fall prey to this scam because they’re afraid, and they’re trying to do the right thing.
 According to IRS Oversight Board studies, fear of an audit is one of the most compelling drivers of taxpayer voluntary compliance.
 No one wants IRS scrutiny – and if taxpayers get scrutiny – they want it to go away.
 Combine that with the aggressive and threatening nature of the scam calls, and many people will spend thousands to remove the pain of IRS scrutiny immediately, even if it isn’t real.

 Another factor contributing to the problem is that most taxpayers don’t know how the IRS enforces tax laws.
 Many taxpayers think the IRS enforces the law with local agents and quick, draconian methods.
 But that is far from the truth.
 The IRS conducts most audits and collection activity by mail – using notices, not in-person or other methods.